 In the medical field, DENIS O'MAHONY, is the recently appointed Professor of Medicine at nearby U.C.C.., while PROFESSOR CALVIN COFFEY is the Professor of Surgery at University of Limerick's Graduate Entry Medical School (In October 2016, it was announced that he has made a major breakthrough in medical research).
 SÉAMUS O'MAHONY, Consultant Gastroenterologist at CUH, was Person of the Month for November 2016, while well known Cork medical specialist, JOHN COULTER, is also a past pupil and recent past parent.

 Our famous sportsmen in Glasheen include MICK BARRY (Honorary M.A.
 2003, UCC), who lofted the Chetwynd Viaduct with a 16 oz bowl and was regarded as the greatest bowler of all time.
-JIMMY BARRY MURPHY, Former Cork Footballer, Hurler & Hurling Manager, PATRICK O'LEARY (Paralympian 2016) who lectures in the School of Chemistry in NUI, Galway and IAN MAGUIRE, who currently plays with the Cork Football team, are also past pupils.
+JIMMY BARRY MURPHY, Former Cork Footballer, Hurler & Hurling Manager, PATRICK O'LEARY (Paralympian 2016) who lectures in the School of Chemistry in NUI, Galway, IAN MAGUIRE, who currently plays with the Cork Football team and BRIAN SCOTT who plays with the Munster & Barbarian Rugby teams, are all past pupils of Glasheen BNS.

 Examples of past pupils in the academic world include DR. NEIL DE BUITIMÉIR (Irish Department, U.C.C.), DR. PÁDRAIG Ó DÁLAIGH (Senior Placenames Officer), with Doctorate degrees from U.C.C., University of Ulster & D.C.U..
 Economics Lecturer at U.C.C., DANIEL BLACKSHIELDS is also a past pupil, as well as Dr. KEN BRUTON, Lecturer & Researcher in Industrial Manufacturing System Analytics (C.I.T.) & winner of UCC ICT Invention of the Year Award.